jspw/The-Weird-Javascript/README.md

 true
 ```

-for hoisting `x` was declared at the top before execution and then it was initialized with 10,"hello" and true accordingly.As at the last before logging it was a boolean, it printed `true`.
+For hoisting, `x` was declared at the top before execution and then it was initialized with 10,"hello" and true accordingly.As at the last before logging it was a boolean, it printed `true`.

 ###### code-06